nimeshneema/William-Apple-Developer-Platform/Timeline.markdown

 # Timeline

-List of items to study, along with learning sequence and tentative completion timelines.
+List of items to study, learning sequence and tentative completion timelines.

--   Programming is two-fold activity:

-    -   Thinking + Designing (True programming)

-    -   Coding (Manifestation).

--   The trinity of coding:

-    A very very simple yet very powerful mental model.
-This will change how you do and view coding forever.

-    -   Sequence.

-    -   Selection.

-    -   Iteration.

--   Parts of a function:

-    -   Name (the primary interface)

-    -   Argument list and their (data) types.

-    -   Return (data) type.

-    -   Body.

 -   Formally diving deeper into functions in Swift language.